ericboxer/Kindling-Node/README.md

 ## Endpoints
 * **Console**
+  * {name, type, logLevel}
   * This logs out to your local console, or the JS console in your browser (if you like that sort of thing).
 * **File**
+  * {name, type, logLevel, filePath, fileName}
   * This logs out to a file.
 No fanciness here.
-I don't recommend this for anything other than debugging.
+I don't currently recommend this for anything other than debugging.
+If A file path or file name is not set it will output to the local directory as 'log.txt'
 * **UDP**
+  * {name, type, logLevel, ipAddress, port}
   * This will output a UDP message to anywhere you like.
 It's up to you what to do with it from there.
 * **Electron Console**
+  * {name, type, logLevel}
   * If you're building an Electron app this will output to the main console in your electron app.
 If you don't know what that means that this option is not for you.
 * **Custom**
+  * {name, type, logLevel}
   * Pretty much do whatever you like here.

 ## TODOs
-* [ ] Its terribly documented.
-I need to clean all of that up
+* [ ] It's terribly documented.
+I need to clean all of that up.
 * [ ] Fix the custom endpoint
+* [ ] Add multicast handling to UDP logger
+* [ ] Add rotation options to FILE logger - this may be better suited as a new type
+* [ ] Possibly add a websocket logger?
+* [ ] Add a custom output type
-* [ ]
+* [ ] Add bind parameter to UDP - this allows logging through a particular interface